Encarnación de Díaz: The town

 On the opposite side of the plaza is the municipal palace.
 This building was constructed in 1759 originally as a royal treasury (casa real).
 Later it became a municipal jail.
 After Independence, it was renovated to become the main governmental building.
 It is Neoclassical in design and it has unique arches in the front, which were roofed in 1834.
 There is also a mural dedicated to the Cristero War.

 The area was a centre of rebellion during the Cristero War and is home to the Museo Nacional Cristero, dedicated to Captain Efrén Quesada Ibarra.
 The museum was founded by Alfredo Hernandez Quezada to promote the memory of the conflict.
 Although born in 1939, ten years after the end of the rebellion, his uncle Efren Quezada was an important leader of the movement.
 Hernandez dedicated thirty years of his life to the project, recording many of the interviews himself.
 It was reorganized and reopened in 2006 with the new official name of Centro de Estudios de Encarnación de Díaz, This museum is the only one of its kind in Mexico.
 It contains four halls, a projection room and a reading room.
 It contains over 200 books about this period in Mexico's history, newspapers and magazines from the time, a collection of 2,000 photographs, and over 200 hours of recorded testimony from eyewitnesses.
 Other items in its collection include the flag of the first regiment of rebels to take up arms in Huejuquilla El Alto in 1926 and the vest of Anacleto González Flores, a moral leader of the movement from Tepatitlán (since beatified by the Church).
 The Center has been involved in a number of research projects about the War including those related to the book "La Cristiada" by Editorial Clio and three videos by Enrique Krauze.
 It has also worked in cooperation with universities in Chicago, California and Texas.

 The Señor de la Misericordia Cemetery is the oldest in the Los Altos region.
 Its construction was begun in 1826 as a patio surrounded by four corridors lined with crypts.
 In the centre, there is a large chapel made of white sandstone.
-The facade of this chapel has three arches and decorated with vegetative motifs and some animal figures.
+The facade of this chapel has three arches and is decorated with vegetative motifs and some animal figures.
 The interior contains a mural of a crucified Christ with Byzantine influence, called the Señor de la Misericordia (Lord of Mercy).
 It was painted by Pablo Contreras in 1833.
-Many of the graves are not underground but rather above-ground crypts.
+Many of the graves are not underground but rather are above-ground crypts.
 The old section is almost entirely of crypts.
 This form of interment and the dry climate of the area has produced a number of naturally occurring mummies, similar to those found in Guanajuato.